About the Product Rating Program

 Please note that participation in the CRRC Product Rating Program is separate and distinct from CRRC Membership.
 To learn more about becoming a member, please go to Become A Member.

-The CRRC administers a Rating Program in which companies can label roof surface products with radiative property values.
-The CRRC does not set a minimum definition for "cool", the CRRC simply lists the measured radiative property values on our Directory.
-Any roofing product can be tested as long as it is in compliance with the Product Rating Program Manual (CRRC-1).
-A product's placement on the Directory does not mean that the product is "cool" as defined by any particular code body or program.
-Note: For help interpreting the Program Manual, please refer to the CRRC-1 Standard and the Reference Guide for the CRRC-1 Product Rating Program and CRRC-1 Standard.
+The CRRC administers a Product Rating Program in which companies can label roof surface products with radiative property values.
+The CRRC does not set a minimum definition for "cool"; the CRRC simply lists the measured radiative property values on the Rated Products Directory.
+Any roofing product can be tested as long as it is in compliance with the CRRC-1 Product Rating Program Manual.
+A product's placement on the Rated Products Directory does not mean that the product is "cool" as defined by any particular code body or program.

-All radiative property testing is conducted by accredited testing laboratories, see CRRC Accredited Testing Laboratories (both AITL and AMTL) for a list.
-Solar reflectance can be measured in accordance with ASTM test methods C1549, E1918, E903 and CRRC-1 Method #1: Test Method for Certain Variegated Products.
-Thermal emittance is measured in accordance with ASTM C1371.
-For aged ratings, product samples are exposed for three years at the CRRC Approved Test Farm.
+All radiative property testing is conducted by accredited testing laboratories and all laboratory-aged testing is conducted by approved CRRC Rapid Ratings laboratories (see CRRC Accredited Testing Laboratories (AITL and AMTL) for a list).
+Solar reflectance can be measured in accordance with ASTM test methods C1549, E1918, E903 and CRRC-1 Method #1.
+Thermal emittance is measured in accordance with ASTM C1371 or the Slide Method (determined by roofing product type).
+For aged ratings, product specimens are exposed for three years at the CRRC Approved Test Farm.
 Product ratings are verified periodically through the CRRC's Random Testing Program.

 Click here for the Fees and Dues Structure.

 Click here for a chart of product rating responsibilities for CRRC Licensees, AITLs, and Test Farms.